dampierch/aneuploidy/README.md

   1. reads allele counts at heterozygous locations in tumor and normal `*.het_cnts2`
   2. prepares allele count information for easy input into R
   3. output: `out_fields = ['sample', 'chrom', 'pos', 't_type', 'ref', 'ref_cnt', 'alt', 'alt_cnt', 'fract']`
+* het_cnts2R_n.py does a better job of checking to ensure that the same chromosome positions are being merged

 #### CHD::gatk_haplo
 * which exome.bed to use: either broad, generic or sample-specific; going to try broad, generic first